NUJ members angry over Dublin newspaper closure

 The NUJ and SIPTU represent workers in the company, which publishes three titles, the Southside People, the Northside People and the Northside People (west).

-Séamus Dooley, NUJ Irish secretary told a meeting of Dublin Freelance branch last night that staff had learned of the decision during a Zoom conference call on Friday and had not been provided with adequate written notice of the decision.
-Séamus said:
+Séamus Dooley, NUJ Irish secretary told a meeting of Dublin freelance branch last night that staff had learned of the decision during a Zoom conference call on Friday and had not been provided with adequate written notice of the decision.

 "The closure has been attributed to the impact of the Covid-19 crisis.
 Workers are angry at the failure of the directors to apply for the Covid-19 scheme or to avail of the financial measures announced by the government at the start of the crisis.
 This was despite the strong call for the company to do so by the NUJ, supported by staff.